saska99/alutecSpring/README.md

+- clone the project
+- import it into eclipse as a maven project
-install db.sql script on mysql server
+- install db.sql script on mysql server